DataDog/chaos-controller/docs/safemode.md

 The chaos-controller operates within the boundaries of a single kubernetes cluster.
 For users with multiple kubernetes clusters in their environments, they may want to enforce the added safety that Disruptions intended for a given cluster cannot be accidentally run anywhere else, especially across the dev/prod boundary.
 Operators of the chaos-controller can optionally set the
 `controller.safeMode.specifiedEnvironment` field in the config map to a string of their choice.
-Disruptions will then be rejected if their `spec.specifiedEnvironment` field is not set to an identical string.
+Disruptions will then be rejected if they do not have a `chaos.datadoghq.com/environment` annotation set to an identical string.

 ## Ignoring Safety Nets